SaadChaouki/crisp-dm-project/README.md

 * Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath.
 "Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights."
 In proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, ACM, 2019.

+* Shearer, Colin.
+“The CRISP-DM model: the new blueprint for data mining.”
+Journal of data warehousing 5.4 (2000): 13–22.

 ## Author
 Saad Chaouki